panjazz

 Do You Know What It Means to Miss New Orleans?: an anthem to the birthplace of jazz

-Composed by Louis Alter with lyrics by Eddie DeLange, Do You Know What It Means to Miss New Orleans? was recorded by Louis Armstrong in 1946 for RCA Victor and featured the following year in the soundtrack of Arthur Lubin’s film New Orleans.
-This musical melodrama tells a love story portrayed by Billie Holiday and Louis Armstrong himself, who also plays the trumpet.
+Composed by Louis Alter with lyrics by Eddie DeLange, Do You Know What It Means to Miss New Orleans? was recorded in 1946 by Louis Armstrong for the RCA Victor label.
+It gained wider visibility the following year when it was included in the soundtrack of the film New Orleans, directed by Arthur Lubin, in which Armstrong appears on screen alongside Billie Holiday.
+From its earliest releases, the song moved beyond its cinematic context to establish itself as a sensitive and enduring evocation of the city that gives it its name.

-As the birthplace of jazz, New Orleans gave rise to a new musical language, shaped by a rich fusion of influences: brass bands, blues, ragtime, and spirituals all contributed to the emergence of the jazz sound.
-In this context, Do You Know What It Means to Miss New Orleans? has become an emotional signature of the city, frequently performed at festivals, in jazz clubs, and during commemorative events.
+As the birthplace of jazz, New Orleans embodies a unique cultural crucible, shaped by the convergence of brass bands, blues, ragtime, and spirituals.
+In this context, Do You Know What It Means to Miss New Orleans? has emerged as a true sonic signature of the city.
+Frequently performed at festivals, in clubs, or during commemorative ceremonies, the song acts as a living link between musical history and collective memory, recalling New Orleans’ central role in the emergence and transmission of jazz.

 Armstrong and Holiday: jazz on the silver screen